MrMatOrg/mrmat-python-api-flask/README.md

 ## How to run this

 You have the choice of running this directly or within a container image.
-To run this directly:
+To run this directly (assuming you have created the recommended virtualenv):

 ```
 $ python ./setup.py install